Contents

 GbR-Vertrag: What is a GbR contract?

-A GbR contract – known in German as a GbR-Vertrag, a Gesellschaftsvertrag or a Gesellschaftervertrag – can be agreed upon with a conventional handshake, after which the legal framework for a GbR becomes applicable.
-This legal framework can be found in sections 705 to 740 of the German Civil Code (Bürgerlichen Gesetzbuch, or BGB).
+GbR-Vertrag (GbR contract) is short for Gesellschaftervertrag.
+This partnership agreement can be entered into with a conventional handshake, after which the legal framework for a GbR becomes applicable.
+This legal framework can be found in sections 705 to 740 of the BGB (civil code).

-For certain cases, however, the agreement must be in writing.
-You’ll need a written GbR contract, for example, when a partner brings a piece of property or real estate into the joint enterprise.
+For some instances, however, the agreement must be in writing.
+For example, you’ll need a written GbR contract when a partner brings a piece of property or real estate into the joint enterprise.

 GbR contract template (in English) – downloadable PDF